2dof/esp_control/Examples/README.md

 This tutorial will cover:
 - Part 1: implementing basic  p-i-d controller as class object
-- Part2 : using timer interrupt as hardware implementation of controller (esp32)
+- Part 2: using timer interrupt as hardware implementation of controller (esp32)

 Tutorial will not cover how to implement fully application (fully functional controller) but some sugestions will be added)